 Generally, e-commerce product photography falls into two categories: lookbook and in context photography.
 Lookbook photography showcases your product without distraction, while in context photography shows your product being used.

-The benefit of in context and lookbook photography is that it helps people visualize their life with the product.
+The benefit of in context and digital lookbook photography is that it helps people visualize their life with the product.
 It makes the product a bit more tangible, despite being just a photograph.

-In this flyer Nike have shown their products in action which allows customers to see exactly how they should be used, and gives an aspirational image of what they could achieve by buying and using the Nike products.
+In this flyer, Nike have shown their products in action which allows customers to see exactly how they should be used, and gives an aspirational image of what they could achieve by buying and using the Nike products.